Skip to main content

 11 mentions Positive Neutral Negative

-• “I love the controls in this game; you'll have to set the control layout in a way that feels intuitive for you, so there will be some trial and error until you find what works best.
+• “I love the controls in this game; you'll need to set the control layout in a way that feels intuitive for you, so there will be some trial and error until you find what works best.
 After that, it's all about the gameplay, which is very smooth.
 The things you can do in this game make you feel like a complete badass, although I have to say that the game is pretty easy on normal difficulty; you'll beat it in your first session if you stick to it.”

 • “This constant series of choices and judgments created through power, limitation, and the player's own mastery of the basics is what makes Mechblaze one of Astro Port's finest titles.
-While the playtime is short, a modular arsenal with multiple difficulties and plenty of curveballs to the gameplay formula during its campaign give Mechblaze solid replay value.”
+While the playtime is short, a modular arsenal with multiple difficulties and plenty of curveballs to the gameplay formula during its campaign gives Mechblaze solid replay value.”

 • “The gameplay is as fun as always with multiple difficulty modes, so everyone can enjoy this.”